 Hello.
 Is there anybody out there?

 response from ANSWER is: HELLO.
 IS THERE ANYBODY OUT THERE?
-Enter send string (or RETURN to end):
+Enter text (or RETURN to end):

 answer reads the message from